The Great 8 of Southeast South Dakota

 Wineries offer tours, wine tasting and special events throughout the year.

-Fall is the perfect time to follow the trail to Harvest Festivals and Grape Stomps at several wineries.
+Fall is the perfect time to follow the trail to Harvest Festivals and Grape Stomps at local wineries.

-Find a listing of all the unique wineries and breweries on the trail here.
+Find a listing of the unique wineries and breweries on the trail here.

 8 - Spirit Mound Historic Prairie - Vermillion

 Stand where Lewis and Clark stood 200 years ago, by taking the three-quarter mile trail to the summit of Spirit Mound.
 The view is sure to spark your own adventurous spirit.
 Interpretive signs along the trail transform the hike into a memorable learning experience.